Access IS

-Access-IS develops and manufactures electronic systems designed to accurately capture and transfer information into electronic systems based on 30 years’ experience in image processing, RFID/NFC technology and barcode reading.
+Access-IS Limited develops and manufactures electronic systems designed to accurately capture and transfer information into electronic systems based on 30 years’ experience in image processing, RFID/NFC technology and barcode reading.
 Access-IS also manufactures specialist keyboards for banking and PoS (Point of Sale) applications.

 Operating in over 72 countries Access-IS is focussed on three specialised verticals; Airline/Airport, ID Document Readers & Security and Transport Ticketing.
 In addition to its custom keyboards which are used by banks, trading floors, airlines and retailers, the product range also includes boarding gate readers, a range of document readers for ID document and age verification and paper and electronic ticket readers for ground transport and access control.

-Access has its headquarters in Reading, Berkshire, UK, with approximately 60 salaried staff.
-In addition, it has a sales subsidiary in Atlanta, United States.
+Access-IS has its headquarters in Reading, Berkshire, UK, with approximately 60 salaried staff.

-Access IS is the trading name of Access Limited.
+Access-IS is the trading name of Access Limited.

 Background to the name

-Access IS is an abbreviation of 'Access Interfacing Solutions'.
+Access-IS is an abbreviation of 'Access Interfacing Solutions'.
 Originally Access Keyboards Limited, the company was renamed Access Ltd and adopted the brand name Access IS in October 2007 to reflect the broader product offering the company offered.
 The new logo device was intended to allude to the company's history in keyboard design by using the shape of a keyboard return key.
 The two interlocking shapes that make up the logo device was intended to represent the process of interfacing to pass data between systems, or between media and host systems.